sustrik/250bpm/blog:161/blog.md

 In the referenda above, the municipality of Laufen decided to remain in the canton of Bern, creating a Bern enclave between the cantons of Jura, Solothurn and Basel-Country.
 The events continued as follows:

-* November 1977: popular initiative "Do you want to start the process of connecting Laufen to the neighboring canton?" succeeds with 65% of the votes for.
+* November 1977: popular initiative "Do you want to start the process of connecting Laufen to the neighboring canton?" succeeds with 65% of the votes in favor.
 * January 1980: Referendum precludes Laufen joining the canton of Basel-City.
 * March 1980: In yet another referendum, Laufen decides to start negotiations with the canton of Basel-Country (64.65% in favor).
 * September 1983: Unsuccessful referendum on joining the canton of Basel-Country.
 56.68% vote against.
 Laufen remains in the canton of Bern.
 (A parallel referendum in the canton of Basel-Country approves the adoption of Laufen by a majority of 73% of the votes.)